-BARRIER: Divergent national implementation of the Energy Taxation Directive 1.
-Barrier description a.
-Please describe, as concretely as possible, the cross-border issue hampering operations.
-The Energy Taxation Directive (ETD), that entered into force 20 years ago, has eroded over time and a complex patchwork of exemptions and reductions have proliferated across Member States, so that currently there is not a level playing field across the single market.
 The Commission's fourth report on energy prices and costs, published in October 2020, concludes that the share of taxes and levies has climbed steadily over the last 10 years.
-While energy prices have been on a downwards general trend, with the exception of during the 2022 energy crisis, and network costs have remained stable, the extra taxes and levies have actually raised industrial power prices.
+While energy prices have been on a downwards general trend, except for during the 2022 energy crisis, and network costs have remained stable, the extra taxes and levies have actually raised industrial power prices.

+In several countries, additional "hidden" regulated charges (for example, applied to electricity generation) that are incorporated into electricity costs without appearing on end-user electricity bills.
 Levies are national tax measures where the revenues are hypothecated to fund specific programme spending.
 In some cases, electricity consumers subsidise social programmes where there is no direct justification, but by far the largest levies are used to fund energy transition subsidies, such as feed-in tariffs for renewables and carbon capture and storage (CCS) pilots.
+Also, many regions have designed diverging environmental taxes on renewables and nuclear that distort the EU electricity single market and ultimately increase electricity prices.
+Exemptions process is very complex, especially for small industries.

 The gas crisis, caused by the invasion of Ukraine, has exacerbated the lack of level playing field in taxation across the single market.
 The divergence between national taxes and levies has contributed to a huge disparity in electricity prices across the EU.